kean/articles/2021-03-15-pulse-store.markdown

 </div>

 <div class="FootnotesSection" markdown="1">
-[^1]: I’m glad I initially decided not to put blobs into Core Data, it would have prevented me from implementing some of these optimizations.
 [^2]: The primary reason was to make it easier to programmatically access the storage.
 I also have a branch with an SQLite re-write, but decided against it because I didn't find a lot of advantages compared to Core Data.
 [^3]: Zip archives can also work without compression if you just want to put multiple files in a single binary.
 </div>